DES-Lab/Extracting-FSM-From-RNNs/README.md

 # approach.
 falsify_refinement_based_model()

+# Show how extensive coverage-based testing can be used to falsify model returned from bounded L* black-box
+# extraction approach.
+falsify_pac_based_model()

 # exit()
 # This example shows how transition focus equivalence oracle can be used to efficiently find counterexamples.
 find_bp_cex()